What does the face in the mirror say to you?

 Stress is the most common thing that comes to mind.
 But what if we told you that your household is the source of most of your skin worries?

 Toxic chemical house products

 Some of your favourite household products could cause skin irritation, rashes, and itchiness.
 Most people don’t make the connection.
 But here are some examples to help you narrow down some of the most common culprits at home.

 If you find yourself itching or developing unexplainable rashes on your thighs, chest, shoulders and waist, you may want to change your laundry products.
-Indeed, detergents contain toxic ingredients that may cause unpleasant reactions on the areas where the fabric touches your skin.
-You can test the theory easy by switching for a non toxic laundry detergent to see if it stops your problems.
+Indeed, detergents contain toxic ingredients that may cause unpleasant reactions in the areas where the fabric touches your skin.
+You can test the theory easily by switching to a non toxic laundry detergent to see if it stops your problems.

 Makeup can age your skin